IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     pod "example-75778c488-7k7q2" deleted
     ```

-1. List pods again and note that a new instance has been created because the deployment specified 2 instances: `oc get pods`
+1. List pods again and note that a new instance has been created as expected.
+The deployment specified 2 instances, so the controller tries to maintain 2 instances: `oc get pods`

     ```
     NAME                      READY   STATUS    RESTARTS   AGE